hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid.md

                 <span class="chip">main</span>
             </td>
             <td>
-                This adds a trait for a component resource of the REST API to build and submit batches to an upstream URL.
-This will be used by endpoints that accept batches, in order to process generic `TransactionPayload`s.
+                This adds a trait for a component of the REST API that submits batches.
+It will take in a generic bytes representation of the batch to be submitted (or batch list) and other information pertaining to the batch to be persisted by Grid.
+This will be used by endpoints that accept batches, in order to process generic `TransactionPayload`s to store them as batches in Grid's DB, or to send them to an upstream server for further handling.
             </td>
         </tr>
     </table>